mdahirel/PCItemplate/README.md

-# RMarkdown template for preprint recommended by one of the Peer Communities In
+# RMarkdown template for preprints recommended by one of the Peer Communities In

-written by Maxime Dahirel (GitHub: [@mdahirel](https://github.com/mdahirel)), from original LaTeX templates
+written by Maxime Dahirel (GitHub: [@mdahirel](https://github.com/mdahirel)), from the original LaTeX templates

 # To use this template